Get recommendation

 - `risk_signals.device.model` (string)

-Device model
+Device model.

 - `risk_signals.device.screen_width` (number)

-Device screen width in pixels
+Device screen width in pixels.

 - `risk_signals.device.screen_height` (number)

-Device screen height in pixels
+Device screen height in pixels.

 - `risk_signals.device.incognito` (boolean)

-Was the event performed using incognito browsing
+Whether the event was performed using incognito browsing.

 - `risk_signals.device.tampered` (boolean)